 Ceilings

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

-Typical shrinkage cracking.
+Internal walls

-Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Condensation and plaster damage to rear hall and understair cupboard walls.
+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Loose flooring to the ground floor hallway.
+Loose and uneven flooring noted at first floor level.